frogstarr78/Pratt/README.txt

 == FEATURES/PROBLEMS:

-* (list of features or problems)
+(list of features or problems)
-Currently you'll need to manually fix the project data since I haven't fully integrated the support for Projects to have customer's and my current implementation is shoddy.
+* Currently you'll need to manually fix the project data since I haven't fully integrated the support for Projects to have customer's and my current implementation is shoddy.
+* Upgrading versions looses your database.
+(See TODO)
+* Windows doesn't work (no fork).
+(See TODO)

 == SYNOPSIS: